High10Hunter/Multisearch-Dictionary/README.md

 # Multisearch Dictionary 📚

-A extension allowing you to simultaneously search for the translation of a word in multiple online dictionary.
+A extension allowing you to simultaneously search for the translation of a word in multiple online dictionaries.